luoxiaojun1992/stdout-logger/README.md

 ## Description

-A stdout log servo instead of Linux output redirection
+A stdout log servo instead of Linux output redirection which is suitable for resident memory program.

 ## Limitations